 At 9pm Bertjan insists that I chat with Jan Willem, owner of the replica eel barge Korneliske Ykes II.
-As a former Thames Barge owner we got on swimmingly, but I really need to go and it’s almost 9.30pm.
+As a former Thames Barge owner we got on swimmingly after a little competitive banter, but I really need to go and it’s almost 9.30pm.
 I ask,

 “Jan Willem, why did Bertjan insist we meet?”.

 “Ah yes, the mayor of Súdwest-Fryslân wants us to give your Lord Mayor a letter and a picture of our boat”.

 “Well, the Lord Mayor is in Atlanta right now, but I could try for something next week.”